frigbot/forks-sdk-nrf/doc/nrf/external_comp/nrf_cloud.rst

 * Just in time provisioning

+  This is not supported by CoAP connections.

   1. In your nRF Cloud account, enter the device ID in a web form, then download a JSON file containing the CA certificate, device certificate, and private key.

      Alternatively, use the nRF Cloud REST API to do this.

   #.
-Program the credentials in the JSON file into the device using LTE Link Monitor.
+Program the credentials in the JSON file into the device using the `Cellular Monitor`_ app.

   The private key is exposed during these steps, and therefore, this is the less secure option.
   See :ref:`nrf9160_ug_updating_cloud_certificate` for details.

 * Preconnect provisioning

+  This is required for CoAP connections, and supported by MQTT or REST connections.

   1. Run the `device_credentials_installer.py`_ Python script to create and install credentials on the device: